nmeri17/suphle-docs/src/docs/v1/image-upload/index.md

 ### Applying optimizer operations

 Once appropriate image fields are selected, the objective is to write them to disk, and persist the stored names into some database.
-However, `OptimizersManager` will throw an `Suphle\Exception\Explosives\Generic\UnmodifiedImageException` exception on attempts to save a resource collection without first applying optimizations to it.
+However, `OptimizersManager` will throw an `Suphle\Exception\Explosives\DevError\UnmodifiedImageException` exception on attempts to save a resource collection without first applying optimizations to it.
 At the very least, images are expected to all conform to a uniform size.

 The default optimizer doesn't seek to encompass all possible operations, only those considered essential: